eengstrom/ansible-role-bootstrap/README.md

 ## Testing

 Testing of this role uses [`molecule`](https://molecule.readthedocs.io/en/latest/index.html) and it's docker driver.
-To test, I use [`pipenv`](https://pipenv.readthedocs.io/en/latest/) for a local python environment, something like this:
+To test, I use [`pipenv`](https://pipenv.readthedocs.io/en/latest/) for a local python environment.
+One-liner to test:

-    pipenv install docker molecule
+    pipenv install --dev && pipenv run molecule test
-    pipenv shell
-    molecule test
-    exit

-CAVEAT: I do not have testing setup for FreeBSD, largely because using docker on Linux to spin up FreeBSD containers is not really easy.
-I'll have to move to VirtualBox testing at some point.
+CAVEAT: I do not have testing for FreeBSD, largely because using docker on Linux to spin up FreeBSD containers is not really easy.
+PRs welcome.

 ## Author Information